 “Yes, yes, I remember, lust, gluttony, greed, sloth, wrath, envy and pride, each a subsequent step down into hell.”

 “Are you guilty?”

-“Yes you committed adultery but adultery may not be lust.
+“Yes, you committed adultery but adultery may not be lust.
 Lust is excessive sexual thoughts and desires.
-Why did you cross adultery's threshold?
+Why did you cross Edward’s threshold?
 Was it excessive thoughts and desires for sex?”

-“No, I crossed in fear, not lust but still crossed, ended up on a water bed and became a sexual woman!”
+“No, I crossed in fear, not lust but still crossed, ended up on his water bed and became a sexual woman!”

-As with the 10 Commandments the 7 deadly sins were not as simple as they sounded.
+As with the ten Commandments the seven deadly sins were not as simple as they sounded.

 “Well sister, I did have sex over and over with other men.
 I had sex with many men, isn’t that lust?”